RSSNext/rsshub-docs/src/joinus/advanced/advanced-feed.md

 ## Create a Journal Feed

-RSSHub supports creating journal feeds that can replace `item.link` with a Sci-hub link if users provide the [common parameter](/guide/parameters#sci-hub-link) `scihub`.
+RSSHub supports creating journal feeds that can replace `item.link` with a Sci-Hub link if users provide the [common parameter](/guide/parameters#sci-hub-link) `scihub`.
 To create a journal feed, you'll need to include an **additional** field in your RSS feed:

 ```js
 return {